Mark Richardson opens up about his shock AM Show TV exit: 'I'll come back even stronger' - NZ Herald

 "Now it's a similar scenario where the future is a little uncertain, but it is still a chance to move forwards."

 "One thing The AM Show did was light a fire in me when it comes to news and current events broadcasting.
-So that's the resume I'm looking to build," shares the dad-of-two.
+So that's the resume I'm looking to build," says the dad-of-two.

 "When I was doing sports radio, people would just want me to get on and growl at the Black Caps, which is fine, but growling at politicians who are trying to avoid being held accountable I found refreshing and more interesting!"